 By Duncan Jefferies

-Duncan Jefferies is a freelance journalist and Assistant Editor, Green Futures.
+Duncan Jefferies is a freelance writer and Assistant Editor for Green Futures.

 Ashden is a Forum for the Future Partner. www.ashden.org